-- o HUD Indirect/Home Forward Direct: - Portfolio and program ("regional") management, including hiring, supervision and termination of frontline staff is considered a direct cost.
+- HUD Indirect/Home Forward Direct: - Portfolio and program ("regional") management, including hiring, supervision and termination of frontline staff is considered a direct cost.
 These costs are pooled and then allocated to each property based on units, vouchers, or other relevant metrics.
 Work with auditors and audit preparation by HCV and PH staff is considered a direct expense.
-Executive management is considered an indirect cost. - Storage of HCV and PH records and adherence to federal and/or state records retention requirements will be considered a direct cost of the program. - Development and oversight of office furniture, equipment and vehicle replacement plans will be considered a direct cost of the program.

-- Advertising (notification) costs specific to HCV, including applicants and landlords, will be considered a direct expense. - HUD Direct/Home Forward Indirect: - Advertising for new hires will be considered indirect and allocated to the program and properties. - Staff recruiting and background checks, etc. will be considered indirect and allocated to the program and properties.
+Executive management is considered an indirect cost. - Storage of HCV and PH records and adherence to federal and/or state records retention requirements will be considered a direct cost of the program. - Development and oversight of office furniture, equipment and vehicle replacement plans will be considered a direct cost of the program. - Advertising (notification) costs specific to HCV, including applicants and landlords, will be considered a direct expense. - o HUD Direct/Home Forward Indirect: - Advertising for new hires will be considered indirect and allocated to the program and properties. - Staff recruiting and background checks, etc. will be considered indirect and allocated to the program and properties. - Other: - Using MTW authority to improve efficiencies across programs, all staff associated with the Family Self Sufficiency program, regardless of serving public housing or HCV residents, will be considered a direct cost of the HCV program and managed by the HCV management. - Preparation and submission of HCV and public housing program budgets, financial reports, etc. to HUD and others will be either direct or indirect, depending on the department from which the reports are prepared.
+If prepared by program staff, costs will be considered direct.
+If prepared by administrative department staff, costs will be considered indirect and allocated to the program and properties.